CANADA-ONTARIO JOB GRANT

 An employer must:

-- Make minimum cash and in-kind contributions towards training costs
+- Make minimum cash contributions towards training costs

 - Employ the individual selected for training.
 If the employer has hired an unemployed individual to fill a vacancy, the offer of employment can be conditional upon the individual having completed training and subject to the employer’s regular probationary period